ravitripathi/Lord-s-Voice/README.md

 # Lord-s-Voice
 Geeta Quotes on your Phone and Browser.
+In Development.